Fundamental Coaching Skills

 5. Celebrate small wins.

-And when I say milestones, I'm not talking about this big grandiose change in the dichotomous world that you tend to live in where you've either got it, or you haven't got it.
-No, what we want to do is remember that coaching is a journey of incremental change - change in mindset, thinking, and behaviour.
+Be the one that instigates the celebration of milestones.
+And when I say milestones, I'm not talking about this big grandiose change -- what we want to do is remember that coaching is a journey of incremental change -- change in mindset, thinking, and behaviour.

 So, you want to recognise with your coachee those moments.
 In a coaching conversation there are many opportunities to give praise to someone that you're coaching and praise them for the awareness that they've just been able to get for themselves in the coaching conversation.

-So, celebrating small wins ignites the pleasure circuits in the brain where the brain said: "That felt good.
-Let's do that again.”
+Celebrating small wins ignites the pleasure circuits in the brain where the brain said: "That felt good.
+Let's do that again."

 I like to start every coaching conversation by celebrating the wins that have happened from our last session up until now.
-And then looking at that and working out.
-What did you do differently in your thinking and your behaviour to get that win so that we can take it forward and use it in future things that we're going to work on?
+And then looking at that and working out: What did you do differently in your thinking and your behaviour to get that win so that we can take it forward and use it in future things that we're going to work on?

 6. Hold the space.